eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 Read here for common problems and how to solve them.

-## Can't connect to ditto
+## Can't connect to Ditto

-* can you curl onto the running ditto instance?
+* can you curl onto the running Ditto instance?

-    -> verify ditto is up and running
+    -> verify Ditto is up and running
 * did you create the raspberry user?

     -> see base [README.md](../README.md) on how to create the raspberry:raspberry

-* did you open your ditto port in the firewall?
+* did you open your Ditto port in the firewall?

-    -> this is necessary to be able to connect from the raspberry to your locally running ditto instance
+    -> this is necessary to be able to connect from the raspberry to your locally running Ditto instance

 * did you set the correct ip address and port in the python script?